aikopras/RSbus/README.md

 Should be called before of a (soft)reset of the decoder, to stop the ISR.

 - #### void checkPolling(void) ####
 Should be called as often as possible from the program's main loop.
 The RS-bus master sequentially polls each decoder.
 After all decoders have been polled, a new polling cycle will start. checkPolling() keeps the polling administration up-to-date.
+Note: on AtMega 2560 processors checkPolling() is replaced by a Timer 5 interrupt and therefore doesn't need to be called anymore.

 - #### bool rsSignalIsOK ####
 A flag maintained by checkPolling() and used by objects from the RSbusConnection class to determine if a valid polling cycle has been detected and the master is ready to receive feedback data.
 In case of RS-bus errors, checkPolling() can force a reconnection to the master and thus the retransmission of feedback data, depending on the settings of `parityErrorHandling` and `pulseCountErrorHandling`.